Kismet (Marvel Comics): Fictional character biography

-Later still, she changed her name again, to Ayesha.
-During this time, she was under the control of the supervillain Crucible on Genosha.
+Later still, Kismet changes her name again to Ayesha.
+During this time, she is under the control of the supervillain Crucible on Genosha.

 Powers and abilities

 Kismet is an artificial being created through genetic engineering by the Enclave.
 She has the ability to tap, store, and manipulate cosmic energy for a variety of effects, including the projection of concussive force bolts and flight.
 The cosmic energy enhances her physical attributes to superhuman levels, and enhances her metabolism and her life force, preventing her from aging, and making her virtually immortal.
 She can recover from serious injuries by creating a cosmic energy cocoon from surrounding molecules in which she can rest and regenerate.
 She can reanimate dead tissue by projecting a portion of her cosmic life force into it.
 Kismet cannot restore a being's spirit (astral self) to a body that she resurrects if that spirit has left the body.
 She also has the ability to use cosmic energy to rearrange molecular structures (of about three cubic feet at a time).